 i = v[i++];

 the behaviour is undefined and this can lead to unexpected results.
-Either the “i++” is performed first or the assignment i=v[i] is performed first.
+Either the “i++” is performed first or the assignment i=v[i] is performed first, or some other undefined behaviour occurs.
 Because the order of evaluation can have drastic effects on the functionality of the code, this can greatly impact portability.

 There are several situations in C where the order of evaluation of subexpressions or the order in which side effects take place is unspecified including:

-The order in which the arguments to a function are evaluated (C99, Section 6.5.2.2,"Function calls").
+The order in which the arguments to a function are evaluated (C, Section 6.5.2.2,"Function calls").

-The order of evaluation of the operands in an assignment statement (C99, Section 6.5.16,"Assignment operators").
+The order of evaluation of the operands in an assignment statement (C, Section 6.5.16,"Assignment operators").

 The order in which any side effects occur among the initialization list expressions is unspecified.
-In particular, the evaluation order need not be the same as the order of subobject initialization (C99, Section 6.7.8, “Initialization").
+In particular, the evaluation order need not be the same as the order of subobject initialization (C, Section 6.7.9, “Initialization").

 Because these are unspecified behaviours, testing may give the false impression that the code is working and portable, when it could just be that the values provided cause evaluations to be performed in a particular order that causes side effects to occur as expected.